Google Analytics 4 – GA4

 For instance, Google Analytics might tell you that the majority of your website traffic comes from a certain social media site.
 You might therefore build a marketing strategy concentrating your attention on that social media site since it seems like the user demographic is a good fit for you and your content is proving popular.

 Google Analytics is now widely regarded as one of the most valuable and effective tools for measuring website and digital marketing performance.
-So it’s essential for online marketers to keep up-to-date with the latest version.
+So online marketers need to keep up-to-date with the latest version.
+We are a professional Digital Marketing Agency in Cork with over 15 years of experience helping companies all over Ireland achieve their business goals.

 Google Analytics 4 is the most recently updated version of the Google Analytics dashboard.